 The shedding of the Brucella abortus RB51 strain may not have been intentional, however, it should now be considered for what it is: a potential trojan horse that is now a public health risk around which wise and carefully considered decisions must be made.
 The vaccine still seems to be available for purchase to this day…

 On February 28, Lancaster Farming published a poll asking how people feel about raw milk.
 Below is a snapshot taken on 12 March.
 Also of interest is the reader response after an executive from the conventional dairy industry wrote to suggest that states should ban raw milk sales to the general public.
-Read the response here.
+Read the response here or click on the image below to enlarge.